Application observability

 Centralizing logs in ServicePilot enables you to:

-- Have a detailed history of each technical event for audits, diagnostics or analysis of abnormal behavior
+- Have a detailed history of each technical event for audits, troubleshooting or analysis of abnormal behavior.

-ServicePilot supports the ingestion of W3C format logs, used in particular by web servers such as IIS or Apache.
+ServicePilot supports the ingestion of W3C format logs, used in particular by IIS web servers or some load balancers and proxies.
 These logs can include information on HTTP requests, status, processing times and source IP addresses.
 If the site is already instrumented with RUM, W3C logs can be enriched with customized request headers to enhance user tracking.

 In particular, it enables you to: